 You may start with wild sideburns and thin hair stocks that blow in the wind.
 Your mustache will be glorified peach fuzz, and your stubble will be far from coarse.
-As our own worst critic it’s an unpleasant sight to see when we fail to live up to our expectation.
+As our own worst critic, it’s an unpleasant sight to see when we fail to live up to our expectations.

 The reality is, this is a small step forward towards what you wish to accomplish.
 It may not be the impression you would like right now, but truth be told, there is nothing to compare yourself to in the present moment.